 Before you go through the task of narrowing down our list of the best places to view Disneyland fireworks, we recommend not investing a lot of time, energy and money in doing it.
 Yes, if you are in the park, it can be worth it to take the time to get the right location.
 Do not invest too much in an outside location.
 Why?
 Because the scheduled fireworks may not go off as planned, and the show is simply much better in the park.
 If you choose to watch from outside the park, we recommend using free locations that have easy access.

-What are you favorite places to view the Disneyland fireworks?
+What are you favorite places to view the Disneyland fireworks and Together Forever in Particular?
 Do you have any secret favorite spots that you're willing to share?
 Let us know in the comments below?